-When South Carolina doctors did all they could for Elena, Alexis turned to Le Bonheur Children's Hospital in Memphis, where a surgeon successfully performed the first of several delicate surgeries Elena will need.
+When South Carolina doctors did all they could for Elena, mom turned to Le Bonheur Children's Hospital, where a surgeon successfully performed the first of several delicate surgeries Elena will need.

 "When all the surgeries are over with, by the time she's one she'll never even know," said Juneau.